FAQs About Online RN to BSN Programs

 How Do Online Courses Work?

 Online courses are organized to help you move through lessons quickly and independently, even if you’ve never studied this way before.
 Each course features a syllabus, a schedule and a set of learning modules.
 You will find readings and assignments to complete, along with guidelines and due dates.
-Professor lectures are recorded on video, so you can watch them anytime.
+Professors’ lectures are recorded on video, so you can watch them at any time.
 You’ll also take tests and submit papers in your online course.

 Simply log in to your school’s learning management system (LMS) to find your classes and begin earning your degree.
 St. Thomas University’s Canvas LMS is user-friendly and easy to navigate, with courses, grades and helpful learning resources all located in one convenient place.